 oidc-agent-service¶

-can be used to easily restart oidc-agent
+oidc-agent-service can be used to easily restart oidc-agent.

-will print out the needed shell commands to set environment
+oidc-agent-service will print out the needed shell commands to set environment

 variables.

-is usually called with eval
+Therefore oidc-agent-service is usually called with eval or its output is

 piped to a file.